 It is acceptable practice and recommended practice for all regions to use a gravity model formulation for truck trip distribution.
-It also is acceptable practice and recommended practice for all areas to develop truck trip generation and distribution parameters from an ODME process.
+It is also acceptable practice for all areas to develop truck trip generation and distribution parameters from an ODME process.